Jack Martin (executive): Career

 In 1988, Martin led Bentsen's successful reelection campaign for the United States Senate.
-Later that year Martin founded Public Strategies, a public affairs and communication firm, with the help of Matthew Dowd, who served as company president and oversaw its day-to-day operations.
+Later that year Martin founded Public Strategies, a public affairs and communication firm.
 The firm was financed with a small loan Martin secured on farmland that he had inherited from his father.
 He purchased the name Public Strategies from James Johnson and Richard Holbrooke for $1.
 Johnson and Holbrooke had previously owned a consultancy of the same name, which they sold to Lehman Brothers in the early 1980s.
 The two later served as members of Public Strategies' advisory board.

 Public Strategies' first client was Southwest Airlines, whose co-founder, Herb Kelleher, was a friend of Bentsen.
 The firm continued to work in Democratic politics during the early 1990s.
-Public Strategies worked on the campaigns of Democratic candidates during the 1990 Texas election cycle, including winners Governor Ann Richards, Lt.
-Governor Bob Bullock, and Attorney General Dan Morales.
+Public Strategies worked on the campaigns of Democratic candidates during the 1990 Texas election cycle, including winners Governor Ann Richards, and Lt.
+Governor Bob Bullock.
 Martin chaired Richards' gubernatorial transition team following her election.
 The firm also advised national Democratic leadership, with Martin serving as an adviser to the Democratic Senatorial Campaign Committee and the chairman of the Democratic National Committee.
 By 1994, the firm decided to move away from partisan politics and concentrate solely on corporations and business groups.